 2. Decorate cakes, pies or tarts.

 3. Coat cookies with layers of smooth icing, let harden and then paint.
-To paint ON this icing, let it harden at least a few hours, or even overnight at room temperature.
+To paint on this icing, let it harden at least a few hours, or even overnight at room temperature.
 Create a coloring paint by mixing food coloring and water or Vodka.
 Use food paint brushes to brush painted designs on cookies or use stencils.

 4. Use the frosting as a glue to bind walls of a gingerbread house or even just graham crackers.